pzczxs/STInt-Dataset/README.md

 ## 1. Introduction

 ## 2. Tables
-The STInt dataset is stored in the format of MySQL database, which comprises the following tables:
+The STInt dataset is stored in the format of MySQL database, which comprises the 48 tables and 5 views as follows:
 ### 2.1 affiliation

 ### 2.2 article